clang88/photobooth-app/src/photobooth/plugins/filter_openai/README.md

    - Ensure the API key has permissions for image generation

 2. **DALL-E 2 Issues**:
-   - ⚠️ **Known Issue**: DALL-E 2 has compatibility problems and may not work correctly
+   - ⚠️ **Known Issue**: DALL-E 2 has compatibility problems and may not work correctly; for some reason edits are not properly applied.
-   - **Recommendation**: Use gpt-image-1, gpt-image-1-mini, or gpt-image-1.5 instead
+   - **Recommendation**: Use gpt-image-1, gpt-image-1-mini, or ideally gpt-image-1.5 instead

 3. **Timeout Errors**:
-   - Increase `timeout_seconds` for slower connections
+   - Increase `timeout_seconds` for bigger/slower models and slower connections
    - Try switching to gpt-image-1-mini for faster processing

 4. **Image Format Errors**:
-   - Images are automatically converted to RGBA format for OpenAI compatibility
+   - Images are automatically converted to RGB/RGBA format for OpenAI compatibility
-   - If issues persist, try different input image formats
+   - If issues persist it might be because of the image size, please contact the plugin maintainer with sample images

 5. **Generation Quality**:
-   - Adjust `image_quality` and `input_fidelity` settings
+   - Adjust `image_quality` and `input_fidelity` settings for faster generation
-   - Customize `style_prompts` for better results
+   - Customize `style_prompts` to create your own filters!

 ### Logs